christian-posta/ceposta-devops-ose/docs/demo.md

-To move our code further along in the pipeline, we need to actually deploy it and make sure it works not only with the code and configuration we've assigned but also within a real (and progressively more production like) environment. traditionally, to do this, you would have some kind of shared infrastructure where you deploy code to existing, shared containers hoping to not blow everything up or step on someone else's toes.
+To move our code further along in the pipeline, we need to actually deploy it and make sure it works not only with the code and configuration we've assigned but also within a real (and progressively more production like) environment.
+Traditionally, to do this, you would have to procure some kind of shared infrastructure where you deploy code to existing, servers hoping to not blow everything up or step on someone else's toes.
 Often these types of deployment would have zero environment configurations where you can deploy and version entire environments (although I've seen some companies do a really good job of this).
-But sharing environments can be a nightmare (as I've also seen some companies do this ;) ) so we've [opted to use a PaaS][openshift] to help isolate our dev environments and the builds/testing we do for each deployment.
+But sharing environments can be a nightmare (as I've also seen some companies do this ;) ) so we've [opted to use a PaaS][openshift] to help isolate and automate our dev environments and the builds/testing we do for each deployment.
+The benefits are these:

+    * isolation from other environments
+    * don't need to plan ahead of time to provision, can spin up on the fly
+    * can fully tests that your environment is set up correctly (wink, wink...
+DevOps??)

 [Trevor Quinn](http://www.linkedin.com/in/trevorquinn) put together this excellent graphic of how OSE environments and a deployment pipeline could look: